Mood & Emotions

 Support Groups

 Sharing your experience, learning from other cancer patients' journeys, and receiving love and support from others with a cancer diagnosis are all valuable benefits of being part of a support group.
-Additionally, you can learn from professionals facilitating the group on lifestyle changes, ways to process grief and other emotions created by your cancer journey, and other important topics.
+Additionally, professionals facilitating the group often educate about lifestyle changes, ways to process grief and other emotions created by your cancer journey, and other important topics.

 Many of the support groups also extend services to family, friends and caregivers as well.